Diane Mutti-Burke, (816) 235-2549, email@example.com, and Lynda Payne, (816) 235-2539, firstname.lastname@example.org

 - A brief statement of academic and professional goals.

-- A 1,000-word essay that specifies a dissertation topic, demonstrates its interdisciplinary nature and shows how historical methods and approaches would be utilized.
+- A 1,000-word essay that specifies a research topic, demonstrates its interdisciplinary nature and shows how historical methods and approaches would be utilized.

 Primary and Co-discipline applicants granted provisional admission will receive notification of deficiencies and of the conditions that must be met before full admission can be considered.